Thermonuclear weapon: History

+First tests

 United States

 The idea of a thermonuclear fusion bomb ignited by a smaller fission bomb was first proposed by Enrico Fermi to his colleague Edward Teller when they were talking at Columbia University in September 1941, at the start of what would become the Manhattan Project.
-Teller spent much of the Manhattan Project attempting to figure out how to make the design work, preferring it to work on the atomic bomb, and over the last year of the project was assigned exclusively to the task.
+Teller spent much of the Manhattan Project attempting to figure out how to make the design work, preferring it over work on the atomic bomb, and over the last year of the project he was assigned exclusively to the task.
 However once World War II ended, there was little impetus to devote many resources to the Super, as it was then known.

 The first atomic bomb test by the Soviet Union in August 1949 came earlier than expected by Americans, and over the next several months there was an intense debate within the U.S. government, military, and scientific communities regarding whether to proceed with development of the far more powerful Super.
 The debate covered matters that were alternatively strategic, pragmatic, and moral.
-In their Report of the General Advisory Committee, Robert Oppenheimer and colleagues concluded that "[t]he extreme danger to mankind inherent in the proposal [to develop thermonuclear weapons] wholly outweighs any military advantage."
+In their Report of the General Advisory Committee, Robert Oppenheimer, Fermi, and colleagues, warning of the civilian casualties inherent to its use, characterized it as a "weapon of genocide", and concluded that "[t]he extreme danger to mankind inherent in the proposal [to develop thermonuclear weapons] wholly outweighs any military advantage".
 Despite the objections raised, on 31 January 1950, President Harry S. Truman made the decision to go forward with the development of the new weapon.

-But deciding to do it did not make it a reality, and Teller and other U.S. physicists struggled to find a workable design.
+Teller and other U.S. physicists struggled to find a workable design.
 Stanislaw Ulam, a co-worker of Teller, made the first key conceptual leaps towards a workable fusion design.
 Ulam's two innovations that rendered the fusion bomb practical were that compression of the thermonuclear fuel before extreme heating was a practical path towards the conditions needed for fusion, and the idea of staging or placing a separate thermonuclear component outside a fission primary component, and somehow using the primary to compress the secondary.
 Teller then realized that the gamma and X-ray radiation produced in the primary could transfer enough energy into the secondary to create a successful implosion and fusion burn, if the whole assembly was wrapped in a hohlraum or radiation case.
-Teller and his various proponents and detractors later disputed the degree to which Ulam had contributed to the theories underlying this mechanism.
-Indeed, shortly before his death, and in a last-ditch effort to discredit Ulam's contributions, Teller claimed that one of his own "graduate students" had proposed the mechanism.